Bogdan Racovițan: Raków Częstochowa

 On 27 January 2022, he moved to Polish side Raków Częstochowa on a three-and-a-half-year deal.
 In the 2022–23 season, he won the Ekstraklasa title.

 On 3 August 2024, Racovițan suffered an ACL rupture in a 0–1 away win over GKS Katowice, ruling him out for the rest of the 2024–25 season.

 International career

-He participated with the Romania U21 team in the 2023 UEFA European Under-21 Championship, where he started all three group stage matches.
+Racovițan participated with the Romania U21 team in the 2023 UEFA European Under-21 Championship, where he started all three group stage matches.

 In September 2023, Racovițan received his first call-up to the Romania senior national team by head coach Edward Iordănescu, for two UEFA Euro 2024 qualifying matches against Israel and Kosovo.
 He made his debut on 22 March 2024, coming on as a substitute in a 1–1 friendly draw against Northern Ireland.

 In June 2024, he made Romania's final squad for UEFA Euro 2024.
 He made two appearances during the tournament, in a 3–0 group stage win over Ukraine and a 0–3 loss to the Netherlands in the round of 16, both as a substitute.